lumbermixalot/ScriptEvent_Transpiler/README.md

 # ScriptEvent_Transpiler
-A tool that simplifies the creation of ScriptEvent lua files for Lumberyard Game Projects.
+A tool that simplifies the creation of ScriptEvent lua files for O3DE Game Projects.

 ## Motivation
 In Lumberyard you can use Script Events to create EBuses in Lua.
 With those EBuses you can send/receive events across lua & ScriptCanvas scripts.
 Script Events replace the old Gameplay Notification Bus.